elastic/elasticsearch-serverless-python/docs/sphinx/index.rst

 Python Elasticsearch Serverless Client
 ======================================

-Official low-level client for Elasticsearch serverless.
+Official low-level client for Elasticsearch Serverless.
 Its goal is to provide common ground for all Elasticsearch-related code in Python; because of this it tries to be opinion-free and very extendable.